Character Macbeth Characters Lady Macbeth

 “ What need we fear who knows it, when none can call our power to account?–

-When Macbeth becomes king the relationship between this loving and passionate couple has changed, because of the horrible thing they did and with greed and fear in which they live in, Lady Macbeth and Macbeth slowly drift apart.
+When Macbeth becomes king the relationship between this loving and passionate couple begins to change, because of the horrible thing they did and with greed and fear in which they live in, Lady Macbeth and Macbeth slowly drift apart.

 We then lose sight of her until the fifth act, when she is suddenly almost a ghost herself, a somnambulist reenacting in tormented sleep the moments after the murder.
 There is no transition, nothing to lead us gradually from the direly cruel and potent murderer to the fragile shell of a person, floating in “this slumbery agitation”—a phrase that almost cancels itself and thus captures her descent to nothingness.